15 BEST WALKS IN FRANZ JOSEF – The Ultimate Guide

 Copland Track to Welcome Flat Hut

-The Copland Track to is a 7 to 8 hour walk over 18 kilometres (11 miles) one way with 680 m elevation gain.
+The Copland Track is a 7 to 8-hour walk over 18 kilometers (11 miles) one way with 680 meter elevation gain.
 This means you’ll hike 36 kilometers total over two days (11 miles one way/22 miles total over two days).

 The trail gradually climbs through Westland’s spectacular forest and takes you along the river and into the mountains.
 When you get to Welcome Flat Hut there is a very welcoming attraction which are the Hot Pools.
 Here you can relax and recover after a day of hiking before spending the night in the Hut.
 Although you don’t face too much elevation on the Copland Track, it is one of the longest walks in Franz Josef and must be planned accordingly for the overnight sleep in Welcome Flat Hut.